Our Quick & Easy Guide for Deciding Expats Life in Hanoi

 Expat Life in Hanoi

 While Hanoi, the capital city of Vietnam, has evolved from a war-torn region to an urbane metropolis that offers a classy lifestyle, exclusive restaurants, exciting venues for nightlife, etc., you may find it a bit too crowded.
-However, if you are ready to give up some of the allure and comfort of a prominent western metropolis and embrace the expat life in Hanoi and the traditional beauty of this place, then life in this Asian destination can be an extremely rewarding experience.
+However, if you are ready to give up some of the allure and comfort of a prominent western metropolis and embrace the expats life in Hanoi and the traditional beauty of this place, then life in this Asian destination can be an extremely rewarding experience.

 Safety and Security in Hanoi